UNIDY2002/LoPT/README.md

 ## Warning

 This script has never been in use!
-(In fact, I myself have never ever been able to reserve a single session!)
+(In fact, I myself have never ever been able to reserve a single session!
+Under extreme anger, I decided to write and share this script.)

 ## Usage